GSA/idmanagement.gov/_implement/cba-azure.md

 ![PrincipalName Binding]({{site.baseurl}}/assets/playbooks/cba/CBAP7.png)

-3. In this next step, you are telling CBA which field on your X.509 cert matches a specific field for your user's account.
+3. In this next step, you tell CBA which field on your X.509 cert matches a specific field for your user's account.
 So, select either the **userPrincipalName** or the **OnPremisesUserPrincipalName** field to map to and select **Save**.

 > **Note** -- The **OnPremisesUserPrincipalName** field can often resolve mapping issues the **userPrincipalName** field can't, so review your Certificate mappings carefully to determine the best approach.

 ![User Account Mapping]({{site.baseurl}}/assets/playbooks/cba/CBAP8.png)

-**Note** -- How your user's accounts are configured to determine your mapping strategy, your **CertficateUserIds**, will be found under the **Authorization Info** field.
+**Note** -- Your ** CertficateUserIds **, which determines how your user accounts are configured to determine your mapping strategy, can be found under the **Authorization Info** field.

 ![User Account Configuration]({{site.baseurl}}/assets/playbooks/cba/CBAP9.png)

-When you've completed this section, your final settings should look like this.
+After completing this section, your final settings should look like this.

 ![Final Settings]({{site.baseurl}}/assets/playbooks/cba/CBAP10.png)